davidrpugh/sfi-complexity-mooc/README.md

 Also we will need to leave time to cover usual course logistics.

 # Lecture 2: Networks
 **Key ideas: Networks are pervasive in real world economies.
 Depending on underlying network topology, networks can either amplify or dampen idiosyncratic shocks.
-This has important policy implications.**
+This has important policy implications.
+Traditional economics approach focuses on "equilibrium" and (mostly ignores) dynamics, complexity economics approach explicitly models dynamics and "equilibrium", if it exists, is a secondary consideration.**

 Start with branch of complexity economics that has been the most successful at impacting mainstream economics.
 Focus on Input-Output networks.
 Acemoglu et al's [Network Origins of Aggregate Fluctuations](http://economics.mit.edu/files/8135) and [Networks, Shocks, and Systemic Risk](http://economics.mit.edu/files/10423) which focus on equilibrium analysis, and the [Bouchaud et al paper](http://arxiv.org/pdf/1406.5022.pdf) which focuses on underlying dynamics would be natural points of departure but are perhaps too advanced.
 Do simpler alternatives exist?
 Can make use of [pyBEA](https://github.com/davidrpugh/pyBEA) to grab data on U.S. input-output networks directly from the BEA data API.
 Another source  of IO network data is the [WIOD database](http://www.wiod.org/new_site/database/wiots.htm).